jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Configuring Relay Settings

-To configure the relay settings, you will need any of the following rule results:
+To configure the relay settings, you will need any of the following rule actions:

 -   `socks5.onBindRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and